Hafez al-Assad: Gulf War

 When Saddam Hussein invaded Kuwait in August 1990, Assad sided with Kuwait and considered Iraq's aggression as a serious threat to Syria's interests.
 Assad and Saddam had long detested each other, and Assad felt that Syria would be the next target of Saddam if he won in Kuwait.
 As a result, Syria joined the US-led coalition and sent up to 20,000 troops to defend Saudi Arabia.

 Political assassinations

-When Hafez al-Assad came to power, he did not limit his authority to purging Syrian institutions; in addition, his regime organized assassinations and political murders of his potential (and proven) enemies who did not support either Assad or his policies.
-Moreover, the assassination attempts organized by the Assad regime affected not only Syrians and not only those who live in Syria.
+When Hafez al-Assad came to power, he did not limit his authority to purging Syrian institutions.
+The regime organized assassinations and political murders of his potential (and proven) enemies who did not support either Assad or his policies.
+Moreover, the assassination attempts organized by the Assad regime neither affected only Syrians nor only those who lived in Syria.

-On his deathbed in May of 2000, Assad said that Mahmoud Al-Zoubi had betrayed him.
+On his deathbed in May 2000, Assad said that Mahmoud Al-Zoubi had betrayed him.
 He did not say what the betrayal was but demanded that "an investigation be conducted and that he be held accountable."
-The next day, at an emergency meeting of the Ba'ath Party, Zoubi was expelled from its membership.
 The next day, at an emergency meeting of the Ba'ath Party, Zoubi was expelled from the party.
-The next day, on May 25, the Damascus police chief came to him and allegedly shot him in his own apartment - the official version was that Zoubi committed suicide.
+On May 25, the Damascus police chief came to him and allegedly shot him in his own apartment - the official version was that Zoubi committed suicide.